devmiek/nanoid-cli/README.md

 nanoid -n <count>
 ```

-## Install
+## By Programming Language
-You can get the latest pre-built binary executable at https://github.com/nobody-night/nanoid-cli/releases
+You can find the Nano ID package implemented in Go at https://github.com/nobody-night/nanoid-go

+For other programming languages, please visit https://github.com/ai/nanoid#other-programming-languages for more information.

 <hr>